Board of National Officers*

 - Deputy Prior, second in charge, can be active Prior if Prior is away.
 The Grand Seneschal may also be called along with the National Marshall for purposes of opinions on future members, background checks, and applications.
 The National Seneschal will assist the Grand Prior in Administrative matters.

-- National Secretary/ Researcher records proceedings, attends all regular and special meetings of the Order, along with the National Treasurer can receive monies paid into the Order taking his receipt, establish an accounting system with the National Treasurer, which will account for, in detail, all the monies received by, or paid out by the Order.
+- The Grand Secretary records proceedings, attends all regular and special meetings of the Order, along with the National Treasurer can receive monies paid into the Order taking his receipt, establish an accounting system with the Grand Treasurer, which will account for, in detail, all the monies received by, or paid out by the Order.
 National Secretary/Researcher will assist the Grand Prior preparing an agenda for online meetings or conclaves, prepare a personal file for each member and their ranks, records, applications, dues, and conduct.
 Dues will be monitored both current, and past due.
 National Secretary/Researcher is also in charge of all grant writing.
+The Grand Secretary will be the third in line from the top.

 - Research on Templar history